0xsequence/design-system/README.md

 3. Button component is now a simple component which allows you to easily create your own Buttons with children content of your choice, the Legacy Button component is renamed ButtonPreset which accepts properties like `leftIcon`, `rightIcon`, `label`, etc.

-4. Button variants have changed, `glass` is no longer the default variant, now use `secondary`.
-Some variants have been removed like `feature`, and `emphasis`.
+4. Button variants have changed, `glass` is no longer available, now uses `secondary` as the default.
+Some variants have been removed like `feature`, `glass`, `emphasis`, and `raised`.

 5. Glass layers and blur effects: many of the raised popover layers like Toast, Popover, Tooltip, Select, used glass blurred effect.
 While this looked pretty good in certain cases, it caused issues with contrast and readability when overlayed ontop of certain user generated content and lighter content would show through too much.
 It was decided to switch to opaque layers instead.

 6. Divider component is replaced with shadcn Separator component which supports horizontal and vertical orientation

+7. TabbedNav has been removed in favor of the Tabs components.
+If you want a similar behavior as the TabbedNav it is suggested you create a component within your project built from Tabs, TabsList, and TabsTrigger components.

 ### Used by